What is Computer Engineering?

 - Bachelor of Engineering with Honours overview

-- Degree regulations including all courses for the BE(Hons) Computer Engineering
+- List of degree courses and regulations for the BE(Hons) Computer Engineering

 Computer Engineering is centred around embedded devices with several other specialised areas incorporated into the degree.
 These include:

 - Design and management